AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. In the upper-right corner of the **[!UICONTROL Select Folder(s)]** page, tap **[!UICONTROL Apply]**.

-### Applying batch set presets from a folder's Properties page {#apply-bsp-to-folders-via-properties}
+### Applying batch set presets from an asset folder's Properties page {#apply-bsp-to-folders-via-properties}

-When you apply one or more batch set preseets to one or more folders, you FINSH

-**To apply batch set presets from a folder's Properties page:**

 1. Tap the AEM logo and navigate to **[!UICONTROL Assets]** > **[!UICONTROL Files]**.
 1. Navigate to a folder to which you want to apply one or more batch set presets.